weavermarquez/agent-o-rama/dev/user-guide/03-communication-patterns.md

 ## Pattern Selection Guide

-Choose your communication pattern based on needs:
+Choose your communication pattern based on your [agent](../terms/agent.md) interaction needs:

 **Use Streaming when you:**
 - Generate data incrementally